 On top of that, increasing evaporation from the warming oceans (including from the newly opened ice-free Arctic) also uses far more latent heat worldwide than just sea ice, further complicating how much latent heat fluxes will change both in the Arctic and globally in future.

-Overall, what we have with latent heat is: a globally-small heat sink getting smaller over time as the volume of sea ice melting each summer declines, relative to a far larger ocean heat sink and increases in the global latent heat flux due to evaporation from warmer waters.
-We do not have a sudden release of ‘hidden’ heat back into the atmosphere, as implied by the catastrophic ‘blue ocean event’ scenario.
+Overall, with Arctic sea ice latent heat we have a globally-small heat sink getting smaller over time as the volume of sea ice melting each summer declines, relative to a far larger ocean heat sink and increases in the global latent heat flux due to evaporation from warmer waters.
+We do not have a sudden release of ‘hidden’ heat back into the atmosphere, as implied by some presentations of a catastrophic ‘blue ocean event’ scenario.

 This post was written by Dr. David A. McKay, currently a Postdoctoral Researcher at Stockholm Resilience Centre (Stockholm University), where he is part of the Earth Resilience in the Anthropocene Project (funded by the European Research Council) and is researching non-linear climate-biosphere feedbacks.
 This post was written in his spare time with no funding support for this site, and was proofread and edited by Dr. Rachael Avery.